 If you have any other questions that I haven’t answered here, please don’t hesitate to drop them in the comments below.

-And, if you are headed to La Paz be sure to check out my complete travel guide, covering the best things to do in La Paz, where to eat, where to stay and other travel information.
+If you are headed to La Paz be sure to check out my complete travel guide, covering the best things to do in La Paz, where to eat, where to stay and other travel information.

 The Comments